 A pure maintenance release 0.2.6 of the gcbd package is now on CRAN.
 The gcbd proposes a benchmarking framework for LAPACK and BLAS operations (as the library can exchanged in a plug-and-play sense on suitable OSs) and records result in local database.
 Recent / upcoming changes to DBMI and RSQLite let me to update the package; there are no actual functionality changes in this release.

-vignettes/Courtesy of CRANberries, there is also a diffstat report for the most recent release.
+is also a diffstat report for the

 There is now a new version 0.2.4 of gcbd on CRAN.
 I revised the paper ever so slightly based on some more feedback, and focussed the results sections by concentrating on just the log-axes lattice blot and the corresponding lattice plot of raw results---where the y-axis is capped at 30 seconds: